mspncp/gosu-wiki/To Do.md

   * Fix: :align=>:center doesn't work without also passing :width (not intuitive)
   * Investigate Gosu bug: TextInput doesn't stop KbP/KbB from being sent to button\_down on Windows
   * Fix NSAutoreleaseNoPool leaks in Gosu
+  * Add block to Zen::window for initialization.
+Or setup()?
 ## Gosu .app Wrapper
   * Remove prebuilt Ruby 1.9 binary from Mac Gosu gem
   * Fork RubyGosu.app into its own git repository